 About New America Media

-New America Media is the country's first and largest national collaboration and advocate of 2000 ethnic news organizations.
-Over 57 million ethnic adults connect to each other, to home countries and to America through 3000+ ethnic media, the fastest growing sector of American journalism.
+New America Media is the country's first and largest national collaboration and advocate of 3,000 ethnic news organizations.
+Over 57 million ethnic adults connect to each other, to home countries and to America through 3000+ ethnic media outlets, the fastest growing sector of American journalism.

 Founded by the nonprofit Pacific News Service in 1996, NAM is headquartered in California with offices in New York and Washington D.C., and partnerships with journalism schools to grow local associations of ethnic media.